joansvich/werifs/README.md

 -  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite restaurants
 -  **Login:** As a user I can login to the platform so that I can see my favorite restaurants
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **Add Restaurants** As a user I can add a restaurant so that I can share it with the community
+-  **Add Cars** As a administrator I can add a car so that the users can play for it
+-  **Participate to the game** As a user I can select any car and I can play for win it.
+(Backlog)
--  **List Restaurants** As a user I want to see the restaurants so that I can choose one to eat
+-  **Profile** As a user I can edit my profile so no one else can edit my profile.
--  **Search Restaurants** As a user I want to search restaurants by name so that I know if it´s already in the platform
+-  **Detail Cars** As a user I can view de detail cars so I can decide play for it
--  **Add to favorites** As a user I want to add a restaurant to favorite so that I can save the restaurants that I liked the most
+-  **Add to Cart** As a user I can select a car so I can pay for it
--  **See my favorites** As a user I want to see my favorite restaurantes so that I can see the ones I liked the most

 ## Backlog

-User profile:
-- see my profile
-- upload my profile picture
-- see other users profile
-- list of events created by the user
-- list events the user is attending

-Geo Location:
-- add geolocation to events when creating
-- show event in a map in event detail page
-- show all events in a map in the event list page

 Homepage:
+- on mobile, the cars are show in stack

+Game:

+- add a video game

+Checkout

-- ...
+- Pay for participate

 # Client